 While we were living in Minnesota, we met so many amazing families from around the world, with many different faiths and beliefs.
 All of us had one striking commonality; we were all enduring suffering and sadness we never expected would be a part of our lives.
 And all of us needed something bigger than ourselves and our circumstances to believe in.
 We hope that The Quinn Seymour Chapel will give this to the families who continue to helplessly watch their children struggle.
 But we cannot do this without the community that so lovingly supported us while we were in those families’ shoes.

 We have committed to raise $500,000 for the construction and maintenance of Quinn’s Chapel.
-As we write this letter, we’ve already raised nearly $240,000!
+As of April 2015, we’ve already raised nearly $476,000!
 That is amazing.
 And the clock is ticking.
 We have until June of 2015 to have all of the money committed.
 Will you consider helping us make Quinn’s legacy a reality?
 You can do this in a number of ways...

 2. Make a pledge.
 By completing this pledge form, you are able to make a commitment to donate any amount over as many as five years.